 - Professional review - comprising an interview with qualified engineers and a final examination.

+After starting out as a construction designer, it's likely you'll progress to becoming a project manager.
+You may work alone, liaising closely with the other construction professionals involved, or as part of a project team.
 Most large organisations have a formal progression structure, but if you work for a smaller company, you may need to move to another employer to progress.

 - moving from an engineering consultancy to a construction company

 - working as a self-employed contract engineer